 (Check out the finished stairs here: DIY Pet Stairs – Paint, Carpet, and Completion!)

 Additionally with our big dog in the final stages of bladder cancer, we are no longer able to let him up on our bed.
-Our 2K investment would be ruined in one visit from him, so we decided to replace the one-size-fits-all dogs stairs we had which were too small for the big dog and too bid for the small dogs, with stairs specifically sized for our two little dogs.
+Our 2K investment would be ruined in one visit from him, so we decided to replace the one-size-fits-all dogs stairs we had which were too small for the big dog and to big for the small dogs, with stairs specially sized for our two little dogs.

-We originally considered the Petstairz 6 Step High Density Foam Pet Step and Pet Stair with Beige Removable and Washable High Curly Pile Shearling Cover for Pets up to 50 Lbs but realized our very neurotic Pomeranian would balk at stairs made from something with so much give.
-It would cost us $149 and we’d have no assurances she’d use it and it’d have to be on the side of the bed and not at the end which is where we have the extra room and which wouldn’t cause a trip hazard.
+We initially considered the Petstairz 6 Step High-Density Foam Pet Step for Pets up to 50 Lbs but realized that our very neurotic Pomeranian would likely balk at stairs made from something with so much give.
+It would cost us $149, and we’d have no assurances she’d use it.
+But the real deal breaker was that the stairs took up too much room because of the way they’re designed and would have been a trip hazard for me.